gamermount56/sdk-readme/README.md

 # Quick-start

-See this nicely formatted at https://github.com/tangibleplay/sdk-readme.
+Note: this SDK was tested against Unity 5.6.1f1.

 See Assets/Examples for examples.

 To set up a new project:

-1. Include the OsmoSDK plugin to your project's Plugins/iOS folder
+1. Download and import the unityPackage to your project ([download link](https://github.com/tangibleplay/sdk/raw/master/OsmoSDKPackage.unitypackage))
 2. Add the `TangibleManager` script to the scene
   - choose a deck (collection of pieces, like Words, Numbers, Coding) by filling out the `Deck_` outlet
 3. Now you can access the TangibleManager.Instance and use any of the public API to receive information about the physical pieces (TangibleObject).